rocBLAS programming guide#

 folder.

-clang-format is used to format C++ code.
+clang-format is used to format the C++ code.

 Handle#